Somerset, Kentucky: Education

-There are schools in the county, served by two main school systems – Somerset Independent and Pulaski County.
-Students living within the city limits typically fall under the Somerset Independent school district.
-The Pulaski County School System contains Pulaski County High School (PCHS) and Southwestern High School (SWHS), which was built in 1993 to alleviate overcrowding.
+The central portions of Somerset are within the Somerset Independent School District, while outerlying portions are instead in the Pulaski County School District.
+The comprehensive high schools of the county school districts are Pulaski County High School and Southwestern High School, which was built in 1993 to alleviate overcrowding.

-There are other smaller schools, including Tabernacle Christian Academy, Science Hill Independent, Somerset Christian School, and Saline Christian Academy.
+Other smaller schools include Tabernacle Christian Academy, Science Hill Independent, Somerset Christian School, and Saline Christian Academy.
 The three main high schools are Southwestern, Pulaski County, and Somerset.
-There is a local two-year college, Somerset Community College, part of the Kentucky Community and Technical College System (KCTCS).
-Somerset Community College offers one of the few Aviation Maintenance Technology programs (Airframe and Powerplant) in Kentucky.
+The local two-year college, Somerset Community College, is part of the Kentucky Community and Technical College System.
+Somerset Community College offers one of the few aviation maintenance technology programs (airframe and powerplant) in Kentucky at Lake Cumberland Regional Airport.

 Somerset has a lending library, a branch of the Pulaski County Public Library.